Oregon Mortgage and Refinance Rates

 First-time homebuyer programs in Oregon

 The Oregon Bond Residential Loan Program, made available to participating lenders through OCHS (Oregon Housing and Community Services), offers two options for qualifying low- to moderate-income buyers:

 For either program, buyers must meet income and home price limit requirements (which vary by county and household size) and complete a homeowner education class.

 Cash Advantage offers low interest rates and up to 3 percent in closing cost assistance.
-Conventional, FHA and VA loans are included in the program, though you will have to pay the required down payments.
+Conventional, FHA, USDA, and VA loans are included in the program.
+However, you'll have to pay the required down payment for an FHA loan.

 Rate Advantage offers the lowest fixed rate possible.
 FHA, USDA or conventional mortgages are included in the program.